Ajith-Geo/Project-01-Scraping-Genie/README.md

 4) Ajith

 DEPENDANCIES to be installed:
+1) python
-1) pip install requests
+2) pip install requests
-2) pip install bs4
+3) pip install bs4
-3) pip install lxml
+4) pip install lxml

 A Web scraping tool for E-Commerce websites Web Scraping Code Documentation The provided code is a web scraping script designed to extract information about products from different e-commerce websites, namely Amazon, Flipkart, and Reliance Digital.
 The script takes a product category and user input as input and returns a dictionary containing product information such as title, price, and image URL.